amirsalehag/monitoring/log-management/ELK-stack/Elasticsearch.md

 chmod g+rwx esdatadir
 chgrp 0 esdatadir
 ```
-because elastic user is a part of a group called "0" , we can just use that as its permission.
+Because elastic user is a part of a group called "0" , we can just use that as its permission.

 ---
 # docker container logs